carbon-design-system/gatsby-theme-carbon/docs/development-principles.md

 A breaking change for the theme is one in which, after upgrading, a site is unable to build.

-Changes to the apearence of theme components are inevitable as bug fixes and enhancements occur.
+Changes to the appearance of theme components are inevitable as bug fixes and enhancements occur.
 While developer intervention is avoided at all costs, we weight that burden against the advantages of rapid enhancements and robust solutions.